InteractionDesignFoundation/handbook/guides/onboarding/onboarding.md

 ## What's next?
 Are you ready for new challenges?
 Great!

-Your mentor should prepare a few simple tasks for your smooth onboarding to the codebase.
+Your mentor should prepare a number of tasks for your smooth onboarding to the codebase.
+You will be assigned to your first Github issues, make your first contribution to our codebase, create your first PR — a lot of exciting stuff!

-You will be assigned to your first issue, make your first contribution to our codebase, create your first PR — a lot of exciting stuff!
+Your first Github issues will be tasks that take you through some of the core sub-systems of our codebase.
+That will give you a better overview of what these sub-systems do and the state of the code within each sub-system (e.g. what's the amount of technical debt versus up-to-date code in a given system).
+Don't be alarmed if some of the issues will lead you into areas of the codebase where you find technical debt or spaghetti.
+That's intentional so you get exposed to both great code and technical debt.

 Please contact your mentor and inform them that you are ready for new challenges.